 As an individual investor, you’ll want to open an account with a low-cost broker.
 That way, you’ll invest most of your money instead of waste it on fees.

 I’ll go over one of my favorites below.
-It has very reasonable fees and makes it easy to buy Airbnb stock now that it’s trading on open markets.
+It has very reasonable fees and will make it easy to buy Airbnb stock once it begins trading on open stock markets.

 What is the Best Online Broker to Buy Airbnb Stock?

 I’m a big fan of the online brokerage M1 Finance.
 M1 Finance is a reliable and robust, no-fee online broker for beginner to advanced investors.
 It’s easy to get started.